QiuminGe/cpp-check-lint/README.md

 ## Extension Settings

-* if cppcheck path set "cppcheck" will use default (cppcheck 2.3)
+* if cppcheck path set "cppcheck" will use builtin binaries (cppcheck 2.3)

-* if cpplint path set "cpplint" will use default (cpplint 1.5.4)
+* if cpplint path set "cpplint" will use builtin binaries (cpplint 1.5.4)

 ## Known Issues